How to Apply for Veterans Benefits

 The CGCC Veterans Services Office is the liaison between you and the Department of Veterans Affairs.
 We are your go-to resource for helping you get the benefits you’ve earned.

 To make it easier for you to navigate the process, we’ve prepared a Veterans Enrollment Checklist, which lists the steps you need to take to apply for GI Bill® benefits and enroll at CGCC.
-We’ve also created a Veterans Services Information Packet, which has valuable information about your benefits.
-Download them now to get started.

 If you haven’t already, be sure to read the G.I.
 Bill Benefit Chapters to determine which benefits you’re eligible for.
 Then go to the Forms and Applications page to access the paperwork you’ll need to request your benefits.

 Please be aware that meeting with an academic advisor and attending the New Student Orientation is mandatory for all new students.
 You may also be required to take placement testing.

 Academic advising is strongly recommended, but if you do not desire it this semester, you may enroll in classes and submit enrollment forms directly to Veterans Services.
 We will verify that your classes apply to your program of study, as required by VA.

 You must finish registering for classes before submitting the necessary benefits paperwork to the CGCC Veterans Services Office.
 Forms page lists the forms you will need to submit.